Skip to main content

 Discuss vaccinations with your healthcare team.
 Updated immunizations help protect you during the vulnerable recovery period when your immune system may be compromised.

 A comprehensive screening identifies any underlying conditions that need management.
-This is especially important if you have issues like high pressure or diabetes.
-Proper hand washing and following hospital protocols also reduce infection .
+This is especially important if you have issues like high blood pressure or diabetes.
+Proper hand washing and following hospital protocols also reduce infection risk.

-Every has unique needs.
-Taking these steps demonstrates self-care and commitment to achieving the best possible outcome for your long-term.
+Every patient has unique needs.
+Taking these steps demonstrates self-care and commitment to achieving the best possible outcome for your long-term health.

 Day of Surgery: What to Expect